-The aim of this course is to inform professionals so that they can give accurate information and dispel any myths the patient may have heard.
+The aim of this course is to inform professionals so that they can give accurate information and dispel any myths the patient may have heard about contraceptive options.
 It is not intended to form a comprehensive reference.
-Details about contraindications and risk factors would always need to be discussed with the prescribing professional.

-Module 9 focuses on sexual and reproductive health and covers the following topics:
+Module 9 of this free course focuses on sexual and reproductive health and covers: